sous-chefs/chef-ruby-lvm-attrib/README.md

 # ruby-lvm-attrib
-## DESCRIPTION:

 This is a list of attributes for lvm objects.
 They are generated from the source code and broken down by version.
 See ADDING ATTRIBUTES below to contribute.

-At their core these files exist to determine which arguments to pass lvs/vgs/pvs and the subsequent type conversions.<br>Currently this is split from the main ruby-lvm gem since these files require updating to follow LVM2 releases.
+At their core these files exist to determine which arguments to pass lvs/vgs/pvs and the subsequent type conversions.

+Currently this is split from the main ruby-lvm gem since these files require updating to follow LVM2 releases.
-## FEATURES/PROBLEMS:
-- This library may go away depending on future progress of ruby-lvm.

-## SYNOPSIS:
+## Usage

 ```ruby
   require 'lvm/attributes'